TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **ANT - Netherlands Antilles:** In 2010, the Netherlands Antilles were split: Curaçao and St Maarten each became separate countries within the Kingdom of the Netherlands and the Islands of Bonaire, Saba and St Eustatia became special municipalities of the Netherlands.
 As a result, there is no corporate tax rate starting in 2010.

 * **ASM - American Samoa:** Top corporate income tax rate of 44% (tax rate varies by taxable income) in the years 2014, 2015, and 2016, see Office of the Governor: American Samoa Government, "American Samoa Investment Guide 2014," http://www.doc.as/wp-content/uploads/2014/02/Investment-Guide-2014-reduced.pdf.
 It was changed to 34% in 2017, see Pacific Islands Report, "American Samoa Legislature Approves Reduced Corporate Tax Bill," Sep.
-7, 2016, http://www.pireport.org/articles/2016/09/07/american-samoa-legislature-approves-reduced-corporate-tax-bill.
-No data found after 2017.
+7, 2016, http://www.pireport.org/articles/2016/09/07/american-samoa-legislature-approves-reduced-corporate-tax-bill, and currently stands at 34%, see Bloomberg Tax, “Country Guides - American Samoa - Corporate Tax Rates,” https://www.bloomberglaw.com/product/tax/document/25590951976.

 * **ATA - Antarctica:** No tax system.